Menu

 This article discusses the Blue Fin and Gold Fin technologies and their applications in air conditioning units, Blue Fin vs Gold Fin in brief, and the advantages of using Gold Fin vs Blue Fin in AC units and heating exchangers.

-Now that you know what is Gold Fin in AC and other HVAC systems as well as Blue Fin and differences between bluefin and gold fin ac; to view and compare different air conditioning units by brand and capacity, and to check updated product prices, please visit the DamaTajhiz website—the first and most trusted specialized supplier in the field of building facilities and air conditioning systems since 2004 (1383 in the Persian calendar), holding three valid business licenses.
+Now that you know what is Gold Fin in AC and other HVAC systems as well as Blue Fin and differences between bluefin and gold fin ac; to view and compare different air conditioning units by brand and capacity, and to check updated product prices, please visit the DamaTajhiz website—the first and most trusted specialized supplier in the field of building facilities and air conditioning systems since 2004, holding three valid business licenses.

 Registered Trademark and Stewardship Business Licenses Issued by the Union of Virtual Business Association and the HVAC Equipment Industry.